samridhikots/smart-grocery/docs/09_MODEL_COMPARISON.md

 ### Why TabNet Outperforms Logistic Regression on Waste

 With 120,000 waste records:
-- The waste probability still follows `0.6 × expiry_risk + 0.4 × (1 - consumption_rate)` at its core, but the 10 engineered features introduce non-linear interactions (e.g., `waste_risk_interaction = expiry_risk × (1 - consumption_rate)`) that TabNet's attention mechanism exploits
+- The waste probability still follows `0.6 × expiry_risk + 0.4 × (1 - consumption_rate)` at its core, but the 14 additional engineered and Indian-context features introduce non-linear interactions (e.g., `waste_risk_interaction = expiry_risk × (1 - consumption_rate)`, `monsoon_perishable_flag`) that TabNet's attention mechanism exploits
 - With 120k samples, TabNet's deep learning capacity is fully leveraged — data starvation is no longer a concern
-- The expanded 20-feature space provides richer interaction candidates for attention to select from
+- The expanded 24-feature space provides richer interaction candidates for attention to select from
 - TabNet's sequential attention steps can discover compound rules that linear models fundamentally cannot represent

 ---